Toyota bZ4X: North America

+Europe

+In Europe, the extended length model is marketed as the bZ4X Touring.
+It will be released in 2026 with front-wheel drive and all-wheel drive options.

+The Subaru version is marketed in Europe as the E-Outback, as Subaru chose to not continue to market the internal-combustion Outback model in Europe due to its high CO2 emissions.

 Safety

 On 23 June 2022, Toyota and Subaru recalled 2,700 bZ4Xs and 2,600 Solterras due to the possibility that wheels could come loose.
 They also halted production and sales of any new models.

-In 6 October 2022, Toyota reported it has found a fix to the loose wheel recall and has resumed production of the bZ4X and Solterra.
+On 6 October 2022, Toyota reported it has found a fix to the loose wheel recall and has resumed production of the bZ4X and Solterra.